Betta-Testers/Imbrius-Kabasuji/README.txt

 THE BUILDER:

 PLEASE READ CAREFULLY:
-If you would like to easily play test any levels you create in the builder you should follow the following steps: In a folder named "LevelSolutions" you will find a file named: "StarMap.storage" this is the file type we use for saving level progress.
+If you would like to easily play any levels you create on the game side of the application, you should follow the following steps: In a folder named "LevelSolutions" you will find a file named: "StarMap.storage" this is the file type we use for saving level progress.
 We suggest that in order to play your new levels you move the StarMap.storage in the "LevelSolutions" folder to the folder "imbriusLevelFiles" and replace the "StarMap.storage" before launching the builder.
+(This unlocks the default 15 levels, so the 16th level created will be available immediately.
+You can of course test your board in the builder, just not in the game side.
+If you deleted a default level, the level you make will replace that number).

 To launch the builder run "MainBuilder.jave in the app folder in src.